open-cloud/open-cloud.github.io.old/0_overview.md

   - Bound to a set of Networks that connect the Slice's Slivers.

-  - Bound to a ServiceClass that defines how the Slice's Slivers are scheduled.
+  - Bound to a Flavor that defines how the Slice's Slivers are scheduled.

   - Bound to a Image that boots in each of the Slice's Slivers.